Viloleal/vSNP/docs/setup.md

     $ conda env create
     $ conda activate vsnp

-Follow instructions to configure 'conda activate' if requested when trying `$ conda activate vsnp`.
+Follow instructions to configure 'conda activate' if requested.

-Close and reopen your terminal, and again `$ conda activate vsnp`.
+Close and reopen terminal, and again `$ conda activate vsnp`.

-Check that gatk is found in your path.  `$ which gatk`.
+Check gatk is in your $PATH.  `$ which gatk`.
 If not found run the following:

     $ ln -s ~/anaconda3/envs/vsnp/bin/gatk3 ~/anaconda3/envs/vsnp/bin/gatk

-This will allow GATK to be accessed using either `gatk` or gatk3`.
+This will allow GATK to be accessed using either `gatk` or `gatk3`.

 When GATK 3.8 is downloaded from Anacoda it still needs to be registered.
 GATK has a way to do this.
-Go to GATK's website, download the GATK package: https://software.broadinstitute.org/gatk/download/archive unzip it:
+Go to GATK's website, download the GATK package: https://software.broadinstitute.org/gatk/download/archive

+unzip it:

     $ tar -vxjf GenomeAnalysisTK-3.8*

 and run:

     $ gatk-register /path/to/Downloads/GenomeAnalysisTK*/GenomeAnalysisTK.jar

-After `gatk-register` is ran, GATK just downloaded from the GATK website, can be deleted.
-The download was only needed to register the Anaconda GATK package.
-It might be a good idea to keep it though encase it is needed again.

-Put `vSNP` in your $PATH, or easier run lines below to put script in your anaconda PATH.
+Finally, put `vSNP` in your $PATH, or easier run lines below to put script in your anaconda PATH.

     $ ln -s {FULL PATH TO}/vSNP/vSNP.py ~/anaconda*/bin/